 The pregnancy clinic’s director introduced me to “Theology of the Body,” Pope St. John Paul II’s teaching.
 We began to understand the Church’s teaching on sexuality, contraception, and how our masculine and feminine natures are complementary.
 How the Bible begins and ends with marriage.
 Jesus’ first miracle was at a marriage feast.
 How our marriage was to reflect the total gift of self and sacrificial love that Jesus gave to us as His spouse.

 One day, we listened to St. Edith Stein’s hypothesis on Original Sin.
 A knife pierced my heart as I was convicted of sin, understanding how we had denied God children that He may have wanted us to have, not trusting Him by sterilizing our union.
 It hurt!
 We got on our knees before the Lord to confess and tearfully repent.
-We understood the root sin of contraception, which explained so many of the ailments in our culture, and our confusion over our femaleness and maleness, selfless sex versus selfish sex — which so often ends abuse, divorce and other maladies.
+We understood the root sin of contraception, which explained so many of the ailments in our culture, and our confusion over our femaleness and maleness, selfless sex versus selfish sex — which so often end in abuse, divorce and other maladies.

 In the fall of 2002, our eldest daughter, Karin, was moving to Colorado to teach.
 She had grown weary of my constant chatter about sexual integrity, Theology of the Body, etc., and said, “Just let me listen to these CDs and decide for myself!”
-With a 14 hour drive ahead of her, I handed her the stack.
+With a 14-hour drive ahead of her, I handed her the stack.
 After listening to them, her initial response was, “This makes so much sense!”
 She really was starting to blossom spiritually, and she joined the same non-denominational Bible study that my husband and I were attending.
 Our conversations would revolve around what she learned in Bible study and how the Theology of the Body was evident in what we were studying.
 She also began struggling with the frustrations of finding a church … there seemed to be such casualness, a lack of reverence in many worship settings.
-She was also praying, “Lord, where do you want me to go?”.
+She was also praying, “Lord, where do you want me to go?”